Rho's Guide: Top 5 VCs for E-Commerce Platform Startups

 Image of Fab Co-Creation Studio Ventures - Top VCs in E-Commerce Platforms

-Fab Co-Creation Studio Ventures is a Los Angeles-based firm that invests in early-stage companies at the intersection of consumer products and technology.
-They primarily back direct-to-consumer brands in conscious beauty and fashion, along with new commerce and retail tech startups.
+Fab Co-Creation Studio Ventures is a Los Angeles-based firm that invests in direct-to-consumer brands and new commerce technologies.
+They specifically back companies in conscious beauty and fashion, along with retail tech platforms.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Conscious Beauty & Fashion, Retail Technology, E-commerce Platforms, Impact Investing
+• Industries of focus: Conscious beauty and fashion, Retail technology, Impact investing

 • Portfolio size: 25 investments